Takaaki Nakagami: 2024

 Nakagami continued with LCR Honda, this time partnering with Johann Zarco.
 This was his last season in MotoGP as he opted to retire after seven full time seasons, to become a Honda factory test rider in 2025 moving into a new role in Japan.

 Honda HRC Test Team (2025–)

 2025

 Nakagami entered the 2025 French motorcycle Grand Prix as a wildcard for the Honda team, and finished an impressive 6th in a weather-affected race.

+2026

+Nakagami will deputise for an unwell Joan Mir at the factory Honda team during the Austrian Grand Prix.